juji-io/docs/docs/client.md

 The web release can be accessed at `https://juji.ai/pre-chat/<engagement-id>` using a browser or API calls.
 Please refer to the [Juji chat API page](chat.md) for details on how to use API calls to chat.

 You can continue to improve your chatbot after you have made a release - simply update your config-doc and/or Q&As and then make a new release.
 The pre-chat URL above will always point to the latest web release.

+## References

+* Please read about Juji API [introduction](api.md), [data model](nouns.md) and [data API](meta.md) first for important API concepts to help you better understand this guide.
+* [Juji's GraphiQL](https://juji.ai/graphiql/graphiql.html) can be used to explore existing GraphQL APIs and their parameters.
+* [Juji client github page](https://github.com/juji-io/cli-client#creating-a-new-chat-using-only-api-an-example) contains concrete examples written in JavaScript for all the API calls in this guide, please refer to it for detail.